datascienceguide/datascienceguide.github.io/_posts/tutorials/2016-12-30-beginner-tutorial-how-to-get-started-with-data-science-using-servers.md

 ### Introduction

 When a data scientist is working with a larger set of data which requires more computational resources than their desktop or laptop, they use a more powerful computer called a server.
-A server is generally a very powerful computer which is dedicted to a specific task (for example running a file system, running a database, doing data analysis, runing a web application or even all of the above!).
+A server is generally a very powerful computer which is dedicated to a specific task (for example running a file system, running a database, doing data analysis, running a web application or even all of the above!).

 A server with multiple fast processors and large memory allows you to do analysis which is otherwise not possible on a laptop or desktop.
 For example if you are dealing with a set of data which is 30 GB, one option for a computer with not enough RAM would be to load the data in a database and database analytics.
 A faster (and arguably better) option would be use a server with enough ram (more than 30 Gb) and all of the analytics in RAM like is done with smaller sets of data.

 Before moving on, lets understand idea of the "the virtual cloud" or a group of virtual private servers.
 A virtual private server (VPS) is a server which you can rent as a service.
-Being "virtual" means getting full acccess and control over the server, but you physically never see the server in person or struggle with managing the hardware.
-Instead of paying thoudsands of dollars to buy your own server and having to manage and pay upkeep costs, a virtual machine is running in a data center, but you interact with an emulation though commandline or web tools.
+Being "virtual" means getting full access and control over the server, but you physically never see the server in person or struggle with managing the hardware.
+Instead of paying thousands of dollars to buy your own server and having to manage and pay upkeep costs, a virtual machine is running in a data center, but you interact with an emulation though command-line or web tools.
 Being a service means you can use it when you need it and only pay for when you use the resources.
-What this means is that when your data gets larger you can temporarly use a VPS to quickly do the anlysis required without having ever to purchase a server.
+What this means is that when your data gets larger you can temporarily use a VPS to quickly do the analysis required without having ever to purchase a server.
 This is very powerful since you are able to work with larger and larger sets of data in RAM, without ever having to deal with slower database analysis and overhead.
 While using servers and VMs can be scary at first we will soon learn how fun, useful and simple they are to use!

 There are many options for using using a VPS and companies have specialized options for specific applications.
-For this guide, we are going to use an exmmple of runing a VPS from [Digital Ocean](https://m.do.co/c/d8927c335d4a), but any instructions should be similar for almost any VPS service provider.
-Digial Ocean provide a solid state drive only based cloud services.
-Digital Ocean is highly recommend for new users because it has very simple an intuitive control panel, one click linux installations, and a very active [develop community](https://www.digitalocean.com/community/) which have updated tutorials.
+For this guide, we are going to use an example of running a VPS from [Digital Ocean](https://m.do.co/c/d8927c335d4a), but any instructions should be similar for almost any VPS service provider.
+Digital Ocean provide a solid state drive only based cloud services.
+Digital Ocean is highly recommend for new users because it has very simple an intuitive control panel, one click Linux installations, and a very active [develop community](https://www.digitalocean.com/community/) which have updated tutorials.
 Digital Ocean has one of one of [the lowest costs](https://www.digitalocean.com/pricing/) for hosting.
 Using [this link](https://m.do.co/c/d8927c335d4a) you can get $10 in credit.
 Since they have spot pricing, if you pause the server when you are not using it, the credit can last you a very long time!
 If you are a university student, your school might offer free server access.
 For University of Waterloo Students, for $2 a term, you can become a member of the [computer science club](https://csclub.uwaterloo.ca/) and get access to their servers.

 The two most common (open sourced) programming languages for doing data science are python (using the PyDataScience stack) and R.  Python is a very easy to learn yet powerful programming language.
 Many data scientists who also work on production systems or applications use python primarily for analysis.
-The PyDataScience stack includes SciPy, NumPy, Pandas, Scikitlearn and many more open sourced software librabries.
+The PyDataScience stack includes SciPy, NumPy, Pandas, Scikitlearn and many more open sourced software libraries.
 We are soon going to learn that all of these libraries are easy to install using `pip` or [Python Package Index](https://pypi.python.org/pypi/pip).
-This means that the development of the packages are contributed and reviewed by hundreds and thoudsands of people around the world.
+This means that the development of the packages are contributed and reviewed by hundreds and thousands of people around the world.
 R is a very powerful mathematical and statistical programming language.
 Many data scientists who work on the analysis of data use R and is has many statistical packages.
 R also has its own application development environment which can also be used to build data tools.
-Similarly to `pip`, the libraries for the R programming langage are packages and maintained in [The Comprehensive R Archive Network](https://cran.r-project.org/) or CRAN.
+Similarly to `pip`, the libraries for the R programming language are packages and maintained in [The Comprehensive R Archive Network](https://cran.r-project.org/) or CRAN.

 The most common IDE/development tool for doing data science in python is [Jupyter notebook](http://jupyter.org/).
 Jupyter Notebook is a web application that allows you to create and share documents that contain live code, equations, visualizations and explanatory text.
-It is very useful as it enables rapid prototyping and reproducable code.
+It is very useful as it enables rapid prototyping and reproducible code.
 Similarly [Rstudio](https://www.rstudio.com/) is the most common IDE/development tool for doing data science in R, and it offers the ability for notebook like documents using Rmarkdown and even custom web applications using RShiny.
 Since Jupyter Notebook and Rstudio are web applications using servers, data scientists can use the same tools they are used to using  on their desktops with the added computational power of servers.

 ## Goals: